|

 consultation with others in the library.
 Any worthwhile plan must include some source of funding (whether it

+be from Council or Provincial) to make it happen.
 The secret to planning is seeking a balance between the significance of the project and the

 investment in the planning process.
 The most costly portion of planning is time.
 The time spent on one